SumoLogic/sumologic-documentation/docs/get-started/checklist-admins.md

 Sumo Logic Applications deliver out-of-the-box Dashboards, reports, saved searches, and field extraction for popular data sources.
 When you install a Sumo Logic App, these pre-set searches and Dashboards are customized with your Source configurations and populated in a folder in the Library selected by you.

-* [Using the Library] (../../Library.md):  The Library provides a central location for shared and saved content in your Sumo Logic account, as well as content shared by others in your organization.
+* [Using the Library](/docs/get-started/library/sumo-logic-library/):  The Library provides a central location for shared and saved content in your Sumo Logic account, as well as content shared by others in your organization.
 All Sumo Logic Apps are available through the Library.
-* [Run Searches from Sumo Logic Apps] (../../Library/Apps-in-Sumo-Logic/02-Run-searches-from-Sumo-Logic-Apps.md): Sumo Logic Apps provide a host of pre-built saved searches for popular data Sources that you can run against your data without installing the App itself.
+* [Run Searches from Sumo Logic Apps](library/run-searches-apps.md): Sumo Logic Apps provide a host of pre-built saved searches for popular data Sources that you can run against your data without installing the App itself.
 This way, you can try the searches in an App against your data before you decide to install it.
 Or you can view the searches to see how good example queries are written.
-* [Install Apps from the Library] (../../Library/Apps-in-Sumo-Logic/Install-Apps-from-the-Library.md):  Sumo Logic Apps are available in the Library.
+* [Install Apps from the Library](library/install-apps.md):  Sumo Logic Apps are available in the Library.
 Select from a long list of popular data Sources and install them right from the Library.
 Certain Apps have specific installation requirements.
 Be sure to check the Help topic for your App for specific instructions.
-* [Log Analysis QuickStart App] (../../Library/Apps-in-Sumo-Logic/01-Sumo-Logic-Apps/Log-Analysis-QuickStart-App.md):  The Log Analysis QuickStart App, created especially for new users of Sumo Logic, includes searches to extract important information from your log files, independent of where they get generated.
+* [Log Analysis QuickStart App](library/log-analysis-quickstart-app.md):  The Log Analysis QuickStart App, created especially for new users of Sumo Logic, includes searches to extract important information from your log files, independent of where they get generated.
 Whether you are new to log management or plan to migrate from other products, the Log Analysis QuickStart app will bring you up to speed with the Sumo Logic search, visualization, and analytics capabilities.